 What Is OnDeck Application Process Like?

 The application process only takes 10 minutes to complete and you will receive a reply within minutes.
 If approved, your cash could be deposited by the next business day.
-To qualify, you must have been in business for at least nine months, have a personal credit score of at least 500, and an annual revenue of $75,000 or more.
-Loan amounts of $50,000 and more require borrowers to have been in business for 3 or more years and have $100,000 or more in monthly revenue.
+To qualify, you must have been in business for at least one year, have a personal credit score of at least 500, and an annual revenue of $100,000 in the last 12 months.

 How Is OnDeck Better than Other Lenders?